 In Kinzoo, family and friends can be creative, learn and play through a number of activities and games.
 Activities like Doodles and Today I Learned can be explored alone and then shared with loved ones!
 Games like Drawn Together can be played with a family or friend.
-And Sticker Maker is a great place to create personalized stickers, which are automatically added to your sticker tray.
+And Sticker Maker is a great place to create personalized stickers, which are automatically added to your sticker collection.

 Both kids and adults have full access to the games and activities in Kinzoo!
 To access the them, swipe left when you are on the chat screen.
-Sticker Maker can also be accessed through the sticker tray in a conversation screen.
+Sticker Maker can also be accessed through your sticker collection in a conversation screen.

 Right now, you can only play games with one person.
 If you have any suggestions for new multi-player games, we’d love to hear from you at firstname.lastname@example.org!

 Both adults and kids can send invitations, but kid invitation requests must be approved by a parent or legal guardian before they are sent.
 Only adults can receive, review and approve invitations, and parents can also send, receive and approve invitations on behalf of their kids.

 To invite new contacts, tap the big purple plus sign on your chat screen.
 Outgoing invitations can be shared via email or text message and they include a link to quickly connect or a Magic Code that the invitee can enter manually.
 You can send individual invitations, or on behalf of multiple members of your household.
 We take kid safety seriously, so once your contact confirms your invitation, you’ll be asked for one final approval.